ktdiedrich/Aneurysm/README.md

 -- sql/delete_data.sql will clean the database for a fresh start

 ## Compile

+ ### Java version for compiling
+ javac -version
+ 1.8

-Compile the source code with Ant http://ant.apache.org/bindownload.cgi The default ant task will build the sources into the directory in build.properties ../Aneurysm-build/Aneurysm
+Compile the source code with Ant http://ant.apache.org/bindownload.cgi The default ant task will build the sources into the directory in build.properties /opt/ImageJ/Aneurysm

 $ ant
 Adjust build.properties to build into a different directory